AlekhyaSasi/MyWritings/WhatsApp-Bot.md

     a.
 Make sure you answer the questions, “Why do you need a WhatsApp bot?” and “How do your bot work?”
 4. Get your templates approved.
 Check [this](https://landbot.io/blog/create-whatsapp-message-templates/) to know how to design your templates.
-5. Apply for WhatsApp Business API
+5. Apply for WhatsApp Business API.

     a.
 Fill in the company name, website URL, representative’s name.
     b.
 Once your application is reviewed and approved, you can start using the WhatsApp API.